What is Certification

 Information Regarding Certification Process

-Welcome to the certification link.
-For those seeking insights to help prepare for the written and oral exam here is some information and strategies.
+For those seeking insights to help prepare for the written and oral exam here are some information and strategies.

 Also, keep in mind that certification coordinators can help you to clarify if you meet the standards to apply for certification and can provide some guidance in working through the certification process.